Useful tips on tipping, eating, money, taxis and other things when travelling in Argentina in South America.

 - (Nextel – 4G/LTE only, not yet available)

-You may need to pay for the card first (the SIM), called chip, and then separately for the subscription or the pre-paid amount you want to put on the SIM.
+You need to buy a SIM card, called chip, and then separately buy a “cargo” for the subscription or the pre-paid amount you want to put on the SIM.
 There are no particular requirements for registration, but it is advisable to have your passport with you all the same, just in case.

 Dress code when visiting wineries and restaurants